azobu-app/todos-javascript-console/README.md

-# todos-javascript-console
-Todos JavaScript Console
+# Todos JavaScript Console

+A todos app created with JavaScript for the console.

+## Tech

+- HTML
+- JavaScript
+  - Console

+## License

+MIT